 If you want to cook quinoa perfectly every time, follow the directions on How to Cook Quinoa.
 Or, if you are a pro, make the quinoa ahead of time and allow it to cool before placing it in the salad.

-To roast sweet potatoes for a superfood salad, leave the skin on, and cut the sweet potato into bite-sized pieces.
-It is, however, important to cut the sweet potato into similar pieces, so they cook evenly.
+To roast sweet potatoes for this superfood salad recipe, scrub the potatoes, leave the skin on, and cut the sweet potato into bite-sized pieces.

 - Preheat the oven to 400 degrees